-- A. For students, the College provided Interpersonal Violence Presentations in-person "Speak Up" and online "Not Anymore for Community Colleges" program from Vector Solutions A total of 804 students completed the online prevention and education program Not Anymore during 2020. - B. All TCC employees, full-time or part-time, were required annually to complete Title IX Training either in-person or online utilizing the "Not Anymore for Employees" program from Vector Solutions specifically designed for Community Colleges. - C. Provided the "Speak Up" Interpersonal Violence Video in New Student Orientation, New Employee Orientation and College Experience Classes. - D. Marketed and distributed of Interpersonal Violence educational materials including bookmarks, business cards and victim's booklet with resources available. - E. Participated in collegewide and Wellness Services tabling events. - F. Provided customized programs to students and employees including marginalized groups such as English as a Second Language students and Deaf and Hard of Hearing.
+A. For students, the College provided Interpersonal Violence Presentations in-person "Speak Up" and online "Not Anymore for Community Colleges" program from Vector Solutions A total of 276 students completed the online prevention and education program Not Anymore during

+- B. All TCC employees, full-time or part-time, were required annually to complete Title IX Training. - C. Provided the "Speak Up" Interpersonal Violence Video in New Student Orientation, New Employee Orientation and College Experience Classes. - D. Marketed and distributed of Interpersonal Violence educational materials including bookmarks, business cards and victim's booklet with resources available.

-Specifically, the College offered the following prevention and awareness programs for students and employees in 2020:
+Specifically, the College offered the following prevention and awareness programs for students and employees in 2021: